Published by Jeremy. Last Updated on November 14, 2023.

 Who should stay here: Downtown visitors, those who want a higher-end room and a unique view.

-Things to consider: Valet parking with in-and-out privilege is $32 per night.
-The Oliver garage nearby is $19/night on weeknights and $5/night on weekends without in-and-out privileges.
+Things to consider: Valet parking with in-and-out privilege is charged nightly.
+The Oliver garage nearby is much more reasonable but without in-and-out privileges.

 Westin Convention Center